vekron1207/Auto_EmailProd/README.md

 ---

 ## Notes
+- Ensure your SendGrid API key is correct and active.
-- Ensure your SMTP server credentials are correct.
-If using Gmail, you may need to enable "App Passwords" in your Google account settings.
+- If using Gmail as an alternative, you'll need to enable "App Passwords" in your Google account settings.
 - If any issues arise, check the terminal for error messages.

 ---

 ## Contributing
 If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.
-Or reach to me on varun.kashyap1207@gmail.com
+Or reach out to me at varun.kashyap1207@gmail.com

 ---